viveksahu26/url_shortner/README.md

 6) Convert ShortURL into LongURL:

     Let's say shortURL=xtNFxaBwCG

-    To get it's longURL enter below URL in the browser http://localhost:8080/long-url?sortURL=xtNFxaBwCG
+    To get it's longURL enter below URL in the browser

+    http://localhost:8080/long-url?sortURL=xtNFxaBwCG

-    You will get return value as:
+    It will return longURL to you as:

     http://google.com/1346461234567890123456789/get/viveksahu26

 ## Steps to reproduce Using Docker Image